ClickHouse Keeper

 -

-Install the Clickhouse Keeper Server component to the odd number of hosts.
+Install the Clickhouse Keeper Server component to an odd number of hosts.

 -